Faculty and Administration

 Emily Zak earned her Master's Degree in Curriculum and Instruction at Bank Street College of Education, and then taught Kindergarten and First Grade at Little Red (LREI).
 Passionate about progressive education, she brings her deep experience in early literacy and curriculum development to First Grade.
 In her spare time, Emily enjoys reading, cooking, and scrapbooking.

-Jocelyn Benford, 2nd Grade: Jocelyn is thrilled to join the Blue School community.
-She has 15 years of elementary school teaching experience.
-For the past 12 years she has been teaching Kindergarten and then second grade at a wonderfully diverse school in Brooklyn.
-Prior to that she taught in a multi-age second and third grade classroom in Seattle.
+Jocelyn Benford is thrilled to return for a second year at Blue School (and her 17th year of teaching).
+Prior to coming to Blue, Jocelyn worked at a wonderfully diverse school in Brooklyn for 12 years, teaching both Kindergarten and second grade.
+Before that she taught in a multi-age second and third grade classroom in Seattle.
 Jocelyn grew up (mostly) in San Francisco, where she spent her high school years performing with the Center for Theatre Training.
 She received a BFA in Drama from NYU’s Tisch School of the Arts, and she spent many years working and training as an actress in New York, Los Angeles, and Seattle.
 However, she kept finding herself drawn to working with young people, and she literally woke up one morning and decided to go back to school to get a teaching degree.
 She received her certification from Pacific Oaks College NW, and eventually went on to combine both her passions by receiving an MA in Educational Theater from NYU’s Steinhardt School of Education.
 Jocelyn loves inspiring and guiding children’s natural curiosity, and she endeavors to bring creativity, discovery, and a joy of learning to her classroom every day.
 Jocelyn spends her free time reading, traveling (her most recent trips include Amsterdam and Morocco), cooking, and exploring her Brooklyn neighborhood with her teen-aged daughter.

-Katie Cheek hails from Baltimore (and visits frequently) but spends most of her time in Brooklyn with her friends and her cat Sadie.
-Katie holds a BFA from the Pratt Institute in Creative Writing and is finishing her Master's in Elementary Education at Hunter College.
-She also studied improv comedy for over five years at the Upright Citizens Brigade Theatre.
-Katie comes to Blue from five years at Packer Collegiate Institute, where she spent her first three years in the after school program and substituting, and the last two years as an associate teacher in both preschool and third grade.
-In her free time Katie loves to draw and paint, read and write, build Lego projects, watch old sitcoms and most of all, sing karaoke.
+Katie Cheek is so happy to be here at Blue for her fourth year!
+She hails from Baltimore but spends most of her time in Brooklyn with her fiancé and her cat Sadie.
+Katie holds a MSEd in childhood education grades 1-6 from Hunter College and a BFA from the Pratt Institute in Creative Writing.
+She also studied and performed improv comedy for over five years at the Upright Citizens Brigade Theatre NYC.
+Katie came to Blue from five years at the Packer Collegiate Institute.
+In her free time Katie loves to read biographies, write plays, play board games, watch old sitcoms and most of all, sing karaoke.

 Rhea Cumberbatch is a second year graduate student at NYU Steinhardt studying Education Leadership, Politics and Advocacy (ELPA).
 This summer, she traveled to South Africa to study education and social reform in higher education and NGO’s.
 Before joining the ELPA program, Rhea worked at the Dalton School as an associate teacher for two years.
 She also spent time in China’s northernmost province teaching English.
 Last year Rhea worked with Jocelyn in 2nd B and has subbed throughout the lower school.
 She is excited and looking forward to rejoining the community next year.
 A native New Yorker, Rhea has always been interested in learning from the diverse environment around her.
 Her experiences shape her work as a student, educator and continue to influence her professional choices.
 Going forward, Rhea continues her commitment to learning and exploring the multifaceted nature of education and education policy.
 She hopes to create well-rounded solutions that address the diverse student experiences in New York and across the United States.

-Michelle Philippin is so very excited to join the Blue School family in the fall of 2016 after teaching for seven years at Girls Prep Elementary on the Lower East Side.
-Deeply compelled by the way children think and learn, Michelle’s interests within education range from classroom practice and environmental structures, to neuroscience, and beyond.
+Michelle Philippin is so excited for her second year as a member of the Blue School family after teaching for seven years at Girls Prep Elementary on the Lower East Side.
+Deeply compelled by the way children think and learn, Michelle’s interests within education range from classroom practice and environmental structures, to neuroscience, and dramatic play.
 Michelle has studied Elementary Education (MA) at Relay Graduate School of Education and Educational Theater (MA) at New York University, and holds a dual degree in Theater Arts and Women’s Studies from the City University ofNew York (College of Staten Island).
 Before becoming a teacher full-time, Michelle worked as a teaching artist in schools across all five boroughs for The American Place Theater and The Leadership Program.
-When she is not teaching, you can find Michelle cooking, traveling, attending theater, exploring NYC on foot with her husband, Brad, and having long conversations with good friends, old and new.
-One of these days, she will learn to knit.
+When she is not teaching, you can find Michelle cooking, traveling, reading, community organizing, attending theater, exploring NYC on foot with her husband, Brad, and having long conversations with good friends, old and new.

 Rachel Eisenman is excited to be a part of the Blue School community!
 She holds a BA in English Literature from SUNY Geneseo, and is currently studying for a dual Masters degree in General Childhood Education and Literacy at Bank Street College.
 She realized she wanted to teach after directing the theater program at a day camp on Long Island.
 She spends her free time baking (and eating) cookies, reading, and exploring the city.